 Towards a low-carbon world: Steel’s route

 Steel is a vital resource today, used in all key industries and the development of the global economy.
 It has one of the highest emissions footprints, accounting for around 10% of global carbon dioxide (CO2) emissions.
-As a result of the long lifespan of steel production assets, high asset replacement costs, and high decarbonization energy requirements, steel is considered to be one of the six "hard-to-abate" sectors.
+As a result of the long lifespan of steel production assets, high asset replacement costs and high decarbonisation energy requirements, steel is considered to be one of the six "hard-to-abate" sectors.

-The 2015 Paris Agreement on climate change set out targets for major transitions in the key areas of energy and food production, consumption, and materials sourcing.
-Many companies across the steel value chain are reducing their scope 1 and 2 emissions by implementing energy-efficient technologies, electrifying processes, and using zero-carbon alternatives.
-For sectoral decarbonization to be achieved, the greatest impact is made when companies commit to reducing their Scope 3 emissions, which are indirect emissions associated with their value chain.
+The 2015 Paris Agreement on climate change set out targets for major transitions in the key areas of energy and food production, consumption and materials sourcing.
+Many companies across the steel value chain are reducing their scope 1 and 2 emissions by implementing energy-efficient technologies, electrifying processes and using zero-carbon alternatives.
+For sectoral decarbonisation to be achieved, the greatest impact is made when companies commit to reducing their Scope 3 emissions, which are indirect emissions associated with their value chain.
 This applies both to upstream (procurement of materials, assets, services, etc.) and downstream (including transport, waste disposal and processing).
 To tackle Scope 3 emissions, companies across the steel value chain are mutually dependent on one another to set firm emission reduction targets.

 In the steel value chain1 , iron and steel manufacturing via a blast furnace and basic oxygen furnace represents around 95% of the total greenhouse gas emissions and the remaining proportion of emissions originates from mining (4%) and logistics (1%).
-Global steel production is relatively concentrated, presenting a unique opportunity for the largest steel producers to make a far-reaching impact by decarbonizing their operations.
+Global steel production is relatively concentrated, presenting a unique opportunity for the largest steel producers to make a far-reaching impact by decarbonising their operations.
 As one construction company stated: “85% of our company’s total emissions are Scope 3 emissions, of which the bulk originates from steel production.”
-Therefore, if steel producers take action to decarbonize, it will contribute to climate targets of companies across the value chain.
+Therefore, if steel producers take action to decarbonise, it will contribute to climate targets of companies across the value chain.

 1 Excluding some steel finishing and end-market applications.